rafaelromao/qmk_firmware/users/rafaelromao/docs/symbols.md

 ![img](https://i.imgur.com/kP6jRXE.png)
 - Symbols are available in the left side of the Lower layer and in the right side of the Raise layers, making them easier to reach with a single hand.
 - Accents are available in the left side of the Raise layer, so they require two hands to access them.
-- Number are available in the right side of the Lower layer, also requiring two hands to access them, but that can be mitigated using a two keys combo with the right hand, in the bottom row, to toggle the Lower layer on.
+- Number are available in the right side of the Lower layer, also requiring two hands to access them.
+- The Lower layer can be toggled on tapping or holding a two keys combo with the left hand, in the bottom row.
+- The Raise layer can be toggled on tapping or holding a two keys combo with the right hand, in the bottom row.
 - A combo with the three fingers in the home row can be used to toggle the layer off.
 - Enter and Esc are available in the Lower and Raise layer, as well as in the Navigation and Mouse layers, in the same positions.